-The amendment does not propose regulating composting and mulch activities that do not require an MDE permit and that are accessory to a principal farming use.
-However, it is recognized that some composting operations on farms will not meet the criteria for an MDE permit exemption (summarized in Appendix A) despite primarily serving as a waste and nutrient management function.
+This amendment was also proposed in ZRA 180, recognizing that some composting operations on farms will not meet the criteria for an MDE permit exemption (summarized in Appendix A) despite primarily serving as a waste and nutrient management function.
 For example, composting operations that exceed 40,000 square feet do not qualify for an MDE permit exemption.
-Therefore, a one-acre composing operation that solely supports a farming operation would require an MDE permit.
+Therefore, a one-acre composting operation that solely supports a farming operation would require an MDE permit.
 This is a common issue for farms using the traditional windrow method to compost.
 The capacity of windrow turning machinery determines pile height - the less capacity the smaller the piles, and the more land area needed to support the operation.
 Typically, machines are limited to 4-6 foot pile heights, which must be spaced to allow access.
 This traditional windrow turning scenario could easily surpass 40,000 sq. ft., yet the entire composting operation's purpose is to provide a necessary waste and nutrient management function to support the farm and not for commercial enterprise.